 12. Not Wearing Your Glasses

 If you catch yourself squinting at screens or struggling to read road signs, it could be a sign to consult an eye doctor.
 Frequent squinting can lead to wrinkles, particularly around the eyes.
 Although it may seem inconsequential, we often squint without even realizing it.
 To address or minimize the appearance of crow's feet, consider wearing glasses or making a conscious effort to avoid squinting.
 Your skin and eyes will appreciate the care!

 Beauty sleep is no laughing matter!
 No amount of makeup or skincare can fully conceal the consequences of inadequate sleep.
 Sleep plays a crucial role in our skin's health and appearance.
 As we slumber, our bodies naturally release melatonin, a hormone that acts as a powerful antioxidant.
 This aids in repairing the day's damage inflicted upon our skin.

 Why does lack of sleep cause under-eye circles?

-Well, when we don't get enough beauty sleep, the blood vessels under the very delicate skin under our eyes expand and cause fluid to linger.
+When you don't get enough beauty sleep, the blood vessels under the very delicate skin under your eyes expand and cause fluid to linger.
 This creates the appearance of the dreaded dark circles.
-To create a bedtime for yourself and stick to it!
-You'll see a huge difference in the appearance of your skin.

 Swipe left to see more